bbgit/bbgit.github.io/README.md

-### Conditions as of February 22, 2025 at 7:32:50 PM CST
+### Conditions as of February 22, 2025 at 7:38:10 PM CST

 Temperature: 27.60 &deg;F

 Feels like: 27.60 &deg;F

-Humidity: 92%
+Humidity: 93%

-Wind Direction: SSE
+Wind Direction: SSW

 Windspeed: 0.0 mph